BaraaFatimaZohraLALAGUI/FirstAIProject/README.md

 # FirstAIProject
-some toolbox for of ai search algorithms and the implementation of GO ban game
+some toolbox of ai search algorithms and the implementation of GO ban game